Tell me more ×

 So, do you know of any other reasons why one would prefer a pistol?
 At least for the moment I'll only use the Basic Set regarding available books.
 It is still uncertain what kind of setting we'll play, might be some kind of wild west as well as a futuristic world.

-I'll note that GURPS is heavily simulationist, and IRL there are few reasons to prefer a pistol over a rifle and they are all soft concerns like concealability et al. Damage and accuracy wise, rifles are far, far superior. – mxyzplk Dec 14 '11 at 4:00
+\$\begingroup\$ I'll note that GURPS is heavily simulationist, and IRL there are few reasons to prefer a pistol over a rifle and they are all soft concerns like concealability et al. Damage and accuracy wise, rifles are far, far superior. \$\endgroup\$

 The reasons you list are all valid.
 There are additional real world/setting reasons people carry a pistol as opposed to a long gun.

-• Legality: In some situations it (some concealed carry laws in the US) is legal to carry a pistol, while it would be illegal to carry a rifle or shotgun.
+• Legality: In some situations, such as under certain concealed carry laws in the US, is legal to carry a pistol, while it would be illegal to carry a rifle or shotgun.

 • Appearances: Even when carrying openly it sends a completely different message to walk around with a pistol in a holster vs a long-arm on a sling.
-In many places an openly carried pistol might raise eyebrows while a rifle (especially a military style rifle) would result in a conversation with police.
+In many places an openly carried pistol might raise eyebrows or attract no attention at all, while a rifle (especially a military style rifle) would result in a conversation with police, and possible arrest for going armed to the terror of the public.
 Characters might not want that attention.

-I have yet to see a game system that actually represents this well, but pistols are also good close quarters weapons, as they are more maneuverable and easier to aim in tight spaces. – James Dec 15 '11 at 23:03
+\$\begingroup\$ I have yet to see a game system that actually represents this well, but pistols are also good close quarters weapons, as they are more maneuverable and easier to aim in tight spaces. \$\endgroup\$

 Alternatively, outside of heavy combat, a pistol in a belt holster (for a law enforcement character) or a shoulder holster (for Holdout) is more common, for the reasons @C.Ross highlighted.

-One note - I don't know what equipment or advantages you're giving your PCs access to, but the comment "he/she would be left almost unharmed by a hit from a pistol" seems very, very unlikely to me.
-A Auto Pistol, .40 does 2d pi+ - an average (7 damage, multiplied up to 10 for large piercing) hit in the average (10HP) person's arm could cripple it depending on the outcome of the health roll, or could even leave an unarmored foe unconscious with a torso hit.
-And that's if a single round fired hits - the .40 is only recoil 2!
+One note—I don't know what equipment or advantages you're giving your PCs access to, but the comment "he/she would be left almost unharmed by a hit from a pistol" seems very, very unlikely to me.
+An Auto Pistol, .40 does 2d pi+—an average hit (7 damage, multiplied up to 10 for large piercing) in the average (10HP) person's arm could cripple it depending on the outcome of the health roll, or could even leave an unarmored foe unconscious with a torso hit.
+And that's if a single round fired hits—the .40 is only recoil 2!

 2

-Enough armor to survive 4-6d is 14-21 - at TL8 that's only achievable with trauma plates, which weigh you down significantly.
+\$\begingroup\$ Enough armor to survive 4-6d is 14-21 - at TL8 that's only achievable with trauma plates, which weigh you down significantly.
 Even then, that's for the torso only.
 What it comes down to is that a gunshot to the leg is, well, a gunshot to the leg - it's gonna suck.
-Unless you guys end up going TL9 or TL10 (for which I'd recommend Ultra Tech, definitely), figure on most gunshot wounds being a major threat. – Ian Pugsley Dec 11 '11 at 22:24
+Unless you guys end up going TL9 or TL10 (for which I'd recommend Ultra Tech, definitely), figure on most gunshot wounds being a major threat. \$\endgroup\$ Dec 11, 2011 at 22:24

 Using only Basic, the only combat reasons I can come across are: